The End of a World

 In the name of transformation, Pluto seeks to destroy our systems (Saturn), but also our ideology, our worldview, our beliefs ( Jupiter).
 The narratives and who controls them is a central theme here.
 But so is the erasure of what we thought we knew.
 We don’t know what our futures hold.
 But that not knowing is necessary for initiation: there would be no transformation without it.
 Knowing restricts us to a few worn roads that look a lot like the past, whereas not knowing contains infinite potential.
 To sit with the uncertainty, the chaos, the big blank where our futures once were — that is our work.

 Future History: No New Normal (Astrological Notes for an Apocalypse) by Andrea Javor aka Mystic Sandwich is featured in Issue 3.41 (Summer 2020).
-Purchase a copy of the issue here or subscribe today to get three issues of writing & art delivered to your door.
+To read the piece in its entirety purchase a print copy or view it digitally for free here.